assemble/assemble/docs/options.md

 #### Building the Files Object Dynamically

 When you want to process many individual files, a few additional properties may be used to build a files list dynamically.
-These properties may be specified in both "Compact" and "Files Array" mapping formats. (from [Grunt.js Wiki: Configuring Tasks](https://github.com/gruntjs/grunt/wiki/Configuring-tasks))
+These properties may be specified in both "Compact" and "Files Array" mapping formats. (see [Grunt.js Wiki: Configuring Tasks](https://github.com/gruntjs/grunt/wiki/Configuring-tasks))

 * `expand` Set to `true` to enable the following options:
 * `cwd` All `src` matches are relative to (but don't include) this path.